Hand-Foot-and-Mouth Disease (HFMD)

 Physical

 Initially, macular lesions appear on the buccal mucosa, tongue, and/or hard palate.
 These mucosal lesions rapidly progress to vesicles that erode and become surrounded by an erythematous halo, as shown in the image below.
 Skin lesions, which present as tender macules or vesicles on an erythematous base, develop in approximately 75% of patients with HFMD.
+Their dermoscopic features at various stages of cutaneous lesional development have been described.[16]
 A fever of 38-39°C may be present for 24-48 hours.

 View Image